✍️ Editor’s take: Houwzer offers true flat-fee savings — but homes near or below $500k can likely find better rates and less risk elsewhere.

 *Average fee compared to a 3% commission at four price points: $100,000, $250,000, $500,000, $750,000.

-Like the other discount brokerages in the comparison chart above, Houwzer offers full service.
+Like many discount brokers, Houwzer offers full service representation.
 You'll receive one-on-one guidance and help from a dedicated agent (while an in-house team takes care of paperwork and marketing on the back end).

-Here's how much you'd pay for listing a home in Philadelphia at various price points with four different discount brokerage services:
+Here's how much you'd pay for listing a home in Philadelphia at various price points with Houwzer compared to several alternatives.

 By our calculations, you would need to sell your home for at least $500,000 for Houwzer to be less expensive than Redfin, Prevu, or other discount brokers that charge 1-2%.

 When considering a listing agent, make sure that the agent's experience matches your price point.
-You don't want to be anyone's first million-dollar home!
+You're hiring the agent — not the brand.
+And you don't want to be anyone's first million-dollar home!

 Connect with top local agents, save thousands!